Strategic Whitepaper · Loyyo

 Before the handshake, the customer is a frequent shopper but completely anonymous to YAYA's CRM.

 • The tracking: Adyen has securely processed these payments.
-Loyyo has tracked these "ghost" transactions using secure network tokens, specifically the Payment Account Reference (PAR) from the card schemes (Visa/Mastercard) and Adyen card tokens.
+Loyyo has tracked these "ghost" transactions using secure network tokens, specifically the Payment Account Reference (PAR) from the card schemes (Visa/Mastercard) and the Adyen card tokens.

 2. The hook: The dressing room discovery